-The companion PPS 4-18012 was approved by the Planning Board on February 7, 2019.
-The transportation adequacy findings in that PPS are discussed in Finding 10 below.
+PPS 4-18012 was approved by the Planning Board on February 7, 2019 for the subject site.
+The transportation adequacy findings of that PPS are set forth in Finding 10.

 (11) On a property or parcel zoned E-I-A or M-X-T and containing a minimum of two hundred fifty (250) acres, a Mixed-Use Planned Community including a combination of residential, employment, commercial and institutional uses may be approved in accordance with the provisions set forth in this Section and Section 27-548.